National Shooting Centre: History

-1990s-Present
+1990s–present

 Through the 1990s and 2000s, the condition of the camp declined due to financial difficulties at the NRA.
 The 2002 Commonwealth Games saw some capital investment to the sports facilities, including the construction of the National Clay Shooting Centre.
 However, other facilities including the accommodation and camping ablutions declined, with the NRA making significant redundancies in 2011 and 2012.